kunikada/key-value-store-api/README.md

 - `X-TTL-Seconds`: Time in seconds specified in HTTP header after which the item will be automatically deleted (optional)
 - If not specified, the value from the environment variable `DEFAULT_TTL` will be used (default is 24 hours)

+## Lambda Memory and Timeout Settings

+By default, all Lambda functions in this project use the AWS default memory size of **128MB** and the default timeout of **3 seconds**.
+These settings are sufficient for typical key-value operations and can be customized in the stack configuration if needed.

+If you require more memory or a longer timeout for specific use cases, you can add the `memorySize` and `timeout` properties to each function definition in `stacks/ApiStack.ts`.

 ## Contributing